alexellis/blog.alexellis.io/posts/2025-08-30-slicer-bare-metal-preview.md

 ## Everything you get as a GitHub Sponsor

-> "I am so damn exited to try this, ever since you first mentioned it"
+> "I am so damn exited to try this, ever since you first mentioned it."
 >
-> "Oh, I expected it to be free"
+> "Oh, I expected it to be free."

 We run a business and pay salaries to staff.
 OpenFaaS taught me that we can't work for free, it's not sustainable, and are not a charity (despite me still maintaining various OSS tools).
-But instead, I'm giving you just about as much value as possible for the cost of a coffee per month.
+But instead, I'm giving you just about as much value as possible for the cost of a coffee per week.

 In a way, this is a good thing - there are so many free tools out there.
 Here, we self-select the people who really want to use the software and want to join a community of self-hosters, home-labbers, and cloud native developers.